rekhaDevs/samagragovernance.in/src/pages/team/index.md

       products for small and medium businesses.

       An opportunity to use technology to improve governance and make a meaningful impact in the lives of citizens brought Ashish to Samagra.
-He is Engineering Manager at Samagra.
+      Currently, he is part of the SamagraX team.
     image: /img/edited_img_7692.jpg
     linkedInProfile: 'https://www.linkedin.com/in/ashishkumaryadav/'
     name: Ashish Yadav